ScooloV/bbpedia/docs/core_rules.md

 be dramatic indeed!
 A Simple Deflecction can have a huge impact upon a game, whilst an Interception can completely reverse the floow of play!

-« *DEFLECTIONS:* A Deflecction earns the player 1 SPP. « *INTERCEPTIONS:* An Interception earns the player
+DEFLECTIONS:* A Deflecction earns the player 1 SPP. « *INTERCEPTIONS:* An Interception earns the player

 2 SPP.